CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise4.md

 - Task 1: Using VM Scale Sets to Drive Business Resiliency
 - Task 2: Enabling Azure Automanage on Virtual Machines

-1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with the below Azure credentials.

-    * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

-    * Azure Password: <inject key="AzureAdUserPassword"></inject>

 ## Task 1: Using VM Scale Sets to Drive Business Resiliency

 In this task, you will capture a specialized image from an existing virtual machine and use it to create a Virtual Machine Scale Set (VMSS).
 This enables scalable deployment of identical VMs, ensuring high availability and consistent performance for business-critical applications.